 Workplace conversations happen all the time and are essential to everyday business.
-For the most part they are the normal day-to-day engagements you would expect.
-However, issues may arise which need be handled in a sensitive manner and could give rise to the need for a difficult workplace conversation e.g. interpersonal
+For the most part they are the normal dayto-day engagements you would expect.
+With some staff working remotely or on a blended basis, conversations may be held online or by phone while others may be more suited to a face-to-face